Results from the 2021-2022 COACHE Survey & Focus Groups

 - Involvement in Faculty Resource Groups to share ideas and seek support.

 - Increase discussions and information on guidelines for changing between lecturer and clinical faculty status.
 Discuss with your department chair and contact Academic Resources for details.

 - Attending Faculty Success Promotion and Tenure Workshops held each semester.

 Resources on tenure and promotion at UNT are found on the UNT Provost’s website.

 *= UNT Outshines Peers

-NOTE: FOC: Faculty of Color (non-White faculty); NTT= Non-Tenure Track; URM = underrepresented minority (Black and LatinX)
+NOTE: FOC = Faculty of color (non-White faculty); Professional faculty = Faculty who are not on the tenure track; URM = Underrepresented minority (Black and LatinX)